 Mr Cole spent time in the garden at Elliots Hill and went walking and for drives in the country with help from care staff.

-On February 16, Mr Cole joined another resident and two carers from Elliots Hill at the Lost Coins for lunch.
+On the 16th February, Mr Cole joined another resident and two carers from Elliots Hill at the Lost Coins for lunch.

 According to Mr Davies’ report, food became lodged in Mr Cole’s throat, “he was unable to cough and it was clear he was choking.”